 Do not submit films in 4K.
 Please submit your film in 1080 HD resolution.
 Films that are accepted into the festival will be screened in 16:9 aspect ratio.

 SELECTION AND NOTIFICATION OF WINNERS

-Winners will be announced in April of 2021 at the awards show.
+Winners will be announced in April of 2023 at the awards show.
 Winners will be chosen by the Plymouth Public Schools staff, Plymouth Community Members, and the Plymouth EDTV Staff on the merits of each entry.
-All winners will be notified at the Awards Ceremony scheduled to take place on April 30, 2021.
-The Ceremony location is TBD depending on the rules and regulations surrounding gatherings.
-The Ceremony may take place virtually.
+All winners will be notified at the Awards Ceremony scheduled to take place on April 12th, 2023.
+The ceremony will be held at Plymouth North High School.

 RULES FOR ENTRY

 An Entry must be the original work of the Entrant, and must not infringe upon the copyrights, trademarks, rights of privacy, publicity or other intellectual property or other rights of any person or entity.
+All entries should be school appropriate.
 By submitting an Entry, the Entrant warrants and represents that he/she and any persons appearing or who are identifiable in the Entry consent to the submission and use of the Entry in the Contest and to its use as otherwise set forth herein.

 OWNERSHIP/USE OF SUBMISSIONS